Preventive Dental Hygiene Services

 When periodontal disease has progressed and no longer can be treated with regular home care and hygiene appointments, active therapy may be advised.
 This involves a deeper cleaning, often with local anesthetic, to ensure your comfort during the procedure.
 Your hygienist scales deeply under your gums, removing the plaque and calculus in hard-to-reach areas, which will allow the gum tissue to heal.
 This is often completed in more than one appointment.
 The goal of active therapy is to reduce the bleeding and inflammation caused by periodontal disease.
 Once your gums are back in a healthy, stable state, you can return to your recommended hygiene cleanings.

-Learn About Scaling Tissue Back to Health
+Learn About Healthy Gums and Scaling Tissue Back to Health

 Learn How Periodontal Disease can Cause Heart Damage

 Recommended Reading: Cardiovascular Disease and Gum Disease Connection

 Our hygiene program has enhanced services to reflect current scientific advancements in regard to prevention of cavities.
 Dental caries (cavities) remain the most common threat to early childhood oral health.
 However, it is not just children who are at risk.
 Many adults also face higher risk due to their medical history, dietary habits and side effects from common medications.
 Our office is able to identify individuals at high-risk levels by using evidence-based caries risk-assessment forms and the newest technology, such as transilluminescence with CariVu.
 Additional services to help reduce cavities in high-risk individuals include preventive sealants, fluoride treatments, prescription-strength toothpaste and mouth rinses, desensitization treatments and more hands-on oral hygiene instruction.